 Joseph has liaised with clients, local authorities and governing bodies, as well as collaborated with other disciplines across all of these sectors and managed projects ranging from small-scale local developments to large regional and national scale projects.
 Joseph holds personal survey licenses for a number of protected species such as great crested newts, including an addition to use box traps as an alternative method and a licence permitting him to survey for great crested newts in Wales; bats; and barn owls.

 Joseph joined Greenspace in early 2019, in his previous positions Joseph was primarily based in the midlands but worked across the UK, including both Wales and Scotland.
 Joseph therefore has experience of surveying for protected species across the UK and liaising with various local authorities across England.

 Outside of work Joseph is a member of multiple bat groups and has taken part in a number of bat monitoring projects, mist netting, harp trapping and radio tracking bats including: a monitoring program of bats within the Wyre Forest; the national Nathusius project; the Nottinghamshire Barbastelle project.

 Joseph has also previously volunteered for both the Worcestershire Wildlife Trust and the Worcestershire Biological Record Centre, representing the organisations at public events and participating in National Lottery funded projects.

-James manages a variety of projects and conducts ecological survey work in support of planning applications, Preliminary Ecological Appraisals, CfSH/BREEAM.... read more...
+Matthew manages a variety of projects and conducts ecological survey work in support of planning applications and undertakes PEA’s, Botanical and Protected Species Surveys.... read more...